kammitama5/kammitama5.github.io/_posts/2018-4-6-Friday-April-6th.md

 ## Upcoming

 - I'm doing sailing tomorrow, but have some stuff to do in the morning before then.
-  I'm also working on some research with a professor.
+  I'm also working on some research with a professor at UPenn, and waiting to hear back from a couple summer internships and some other stuff.
+In between, job search, which I'm not as enthusiastic about, because my focus is on my application for my PhD, but I tried to line up the search with opportunities that correlate to what I'd like to do.
+Some of it is really funny.
+It's actually been fun looking for jobs.
+Like burst-out-loud funny.
+It feels great not being panicked about my visa and all that.

 ## So...that's about it

 - A fair amount of uncertainty, but it's all good.